Towards Robust Optimization-Based Autonomous Dynamic Soaring with a Fixed-Wing UAV: Abstract

 \section{Abstract}

 Dynamic soaring is a flying technique to exploit the energy available in wind shear layers, enabling potentially unlimited flight without the need for internal energy sources.
 We propose a framework for autonomous dynamic soaring with a fixed-wing \ac{UAV}.
 The framework makes use of an explicit representation of the wind field and a classical approach for guidance and control of the \ac{UAV}.
-Robustness to wind field estimation error is achieved by constructing point-wise robust reference paths for dynamic soaring and the development of a robust path following controller for the fixed-wing \ac{UAV}.
-The framework is evaluated in dynamic soaring scenarios in simulation and real flight tests.
-In simulation, we demonstrate robust dynamic soaring flight subject to varied wind conditions, estimation errors and disturbances.
-Critical components of the framework, including energy predictions and path-following robustness, are further validated in real flights to assure small sim-to-real gap.
-Together, our results strongly indicate the ability of the proposed framework to achieve autonomous dynamic soaring flight in wind shear.
+Robustness to wind field estimation error is achieved by constructing point-wise robust reference paths for dynamic soaring and the development of a robust path following controller for the fixed-wing \ac{UAV}. \revision[The framework is evaluated in dynamic soaring scenarios in simulation and real flight tests]{Wind estimation and path tracking performance are validated with real flight tests to demonstrate robust path-following in real wind conditions}.
+In simulation, we demonstrate robust dynamic soaring flight subject to varied wind conditions, estimation errors and disturbances. \revision[Critical components of the framework, including energy predictions and path-following robustness, are further validated in real flights to assure small sim-to-real gap.]{} Together, our results strongly indicate the ability of the proposed framework to achieve autonomous dynamic soaring flight in wind shear.